Comparing the team on James Milner’s Liverpool debut to the class of 2020

-But perceptions of the midfielder have changed dramatically over the last five years, and he will go down in folklore as a European Cup-winning captain with the Reds, and soon a Premier League-winning one too.
+But perceptions of the midfielder have changed dramatically over the last five years, and he will go down in folklore as a European Cup-winning captain with the Reds, and now a Premier League-winning one too.

 Jordan Henderson celebrates his 29th birthday today 🎊